calico/Heterochronic_myeloidCellTransplantation/README.md

 This GitHub repository documents the core analyses of scRNA-seq and Spatial-seq data of microglia and heterochronic myeloid cell transplantation experiments.

 ## Background
 Aging, the key risk factor for cognitive decline, impacts the brain in a region- and cell type-specific manner.
 Microglia are considered among the fastest aging cell types; however, it remains unclear whether this is intrinsically mediated or is driven by age-related changes in neighboring cells.
 Here, we describe analyses of scRNA-seq and Spatial-seq data derived from in vivo heterochronic myeloid cell replacement experiments.
+If an interactive version of the data is preferred, please visit our Shiny-App: https://tinyurl.com/Microglial-Aging-Explorer

 <img width="3182" height="1081" alt="Fig_Shiny" src="https://github.com/user-attachments/assets/75055703-fa22-430a-8a3d-4954d1ac5ecf" />